fareed3819/ZemosoDBMS/README.md

 # ZemosoDBMS
-Separate branches for assignments and courceera assignments are made
+Separate branches for assignments ,ER diagrams and courceera assignments are made